View a printable version of the full handbook through the link below.

 Clinical performance constitutes 55% of the final grade for the clerkship.

 Any student scoring less than the 5th percentile will be required to retake the exam and to achieve at least a 5th percentile score.
-Students who fail to achieve this score after one additional re-test (total of 3 chances) will receive a failing grade for the clerkship and will be required to repeat the clerkship
+Students who fail to achieve this score after one additional re-test (total of 2 chances, after stopping PRE-NBME) will receive a failing grade for the clerkship and will be required to repeat the clerkship.
+The NBME Subject Exam constitutes 30% of the final grade for the clerkship.

 Requirement Checklist – “Patient Log” (O2)